dhutty/molecule/docs/source/providers.rst

 Libvirt
 ---------

-The libvirt toolkit is known to work with the `vagrant-libvirt`_ provider plugin.
-But before installing this plugin you need to have libvirt installed(if you plan to run the tests on your local machine).
+Molecule partially supports the use of libvirt work with the `vagrant-libvirt`_ provider plugin.
+But before installing this plugin you need to have libvirt installed (if you plan to run the tests on your local machine).
 Some users have reported dependency issues while installing vagrant-libvirt, so it is highly recommended to check `this section`_.
-You also need a vagrant compatible version installed on your machine(note that, not all versions are supported.
+You also need a vagrant compatible version installed on your machine (note that, not all versions are supported.
 Check the vagrant-libvirt documentation).
+Not all libvirt/vagrant-libvirt functionality will work, especially not on every hypervisor.
+Molecule has not been extensively tested against libvirt with vagrant-libvirt although there has been some success, it's for the adventurous.

 You can install the vagrant-libvirt plugin with::